 Barcodes are like the only living organism in the ecosystem, when alone.
 You only see a few meaningless lines.
 But when factors such as barcode readers, barcode printers, computers, barcode labels, and software come into play, it creates a huge barcode ecosystem and you have the only weapon that will perfect your operations.

 What is a 3D Barcode?

 3D Barcode systems emerged quickly, filling a great necessity.
-Manufacturers realized that a new system was needed due to the high temperature, use of excessive solvents, chemicals that caused the removal of conventional barcode labels with sticks in one motion during the manufacturing processes.
+Manufacturers realized that a new system was needed due to the high temperature, use of excessive solvents, chemicals that caused the removal of conventional barcode labels with sticks in one motion.

 They knew that if they continued to use traditional methods, they would have to disassemble the products one by one to make the data a whole.
 For this reason, the producers left the Village of Tradition.
 And the 3D Barcode system was created.

 3D Barcodes have the same logic as linear and 2D systems.
 They’re engraved or placed on a product.
 3D Barcodes are not stuck as labels, they are not deleted, their color is not lost, their lines are not lost.
 It is not a label or sticker, so it is very convenient in terms of practicality and ease of use.
 In 2D systems, the bars are read with the variances in the reflected light, while in the 3D Barcode system the height of each line is taken as a basis.

 The laser spends a certain amount of time reflecting back from the fill lines.
 This determines the height in the 3D Barcode with the distance and time formulas.
 In this way, a character is determined by the code and the data is processed in the system.

 3D Barcode vs. 2D Barcode!
 Who will win?

 - It consists of lines

 - There are varieties such as DataMatrix, QR, PDF417